 Improve peer relationships by explicitly teaching skills of self-awareness, self-management, social awareness, relationship skills and responsible decision-making.
 Resources are available on websites such as CASEL (Collaborative for Academic and Social and Emotional Learning), Kidsmatter and the Building Resilience online portal.
 The most effective programs are sequential, use active learning, focus on skill development and have explicit learning goals.
 The use of collaborative learning strategies is vital to reinforce the skills and provide opportunities for students to practice social skills.

-3. Foster positive emotions by building a sense of pride and belonging within the school.
+This can be done by building a sense of pride and belonging within the school.
 School connectedness is a strong protective factor for health and academic outcomes for all students (Wingspread Declaration on School Connectedness, 2001; Roffey, 2012).

-Building resilience in students takes time and a holistic approach.
+Building resilience in your students takes time and a holistic approach.
 As teachers there is much we can do to promote resilience in our students that will contribute to better outcomes academically, socially and emotionally.